ric2b/Vivaldi-browser/chromium/net/docs/bug-triage.md

 and non-network bugs.

 See [crash-course-in-net-internals.md](crash-course-in-net-internals.md) for
-some help on getting started with about:net-internals debugging.
+some help on getting started with chrome://net-internals debugging.